shrinerb/shrine/README.md

 ### ORM

 Your models probably won't be POROs, so Shrine ships with plugins for ActiveRecord and Sequel ORMs.
-First, we need to add a "data" column for our
+Shrine uses the "\<attachment\>\_data" column for storing attachments, so we need to add a migration.
-attachment:

 ```rb
 add_column :users, :avatar_data, :text